Cal Fire’s New Zones Mean New Landscaping Guidance for Many Homeowners

 Double Home Survivability

 The Institute for Business and Home Safety (IBHS) research indicates a 5-foot ember resistant zone around homes can nearly double home survivability.
-We think anything with that kind of return on investment is worth doing!
+We think anything with that kind of return on investment is worth checking out!
 Technically, it’s also been required in high fire severity zones September of 2020.

 Soon, our local fire departments will have clear guidance for Zone 0 enforcement and associated deadlines from the California Board of Forestry and Fire Protection.
-Regardless of how those shake out, just 5 steps can make us nearly twice as safe right now.
-Why wait?
+Regardless of how those shake out, many insurance companies demand they be in place.
+Whatever the rules or other incentives, if 5 steps can make us nearly twice as safe right now, why wait?

 Worried an effective Zone 0 will make for less effective curb appeal?
-You may find it actually increases it – as well as your enjoyment!
+Or habitat?
+You may find it actually increases both – as well as your enjoyment!
 We’d happily help you make sure that’s the case.

 Sources and Resources